IK-AVI/doctest/bli-guides/bli-quick-setup-guide.md

 + Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
 + Control products from some of the most popular Home Automation brands through your smart device (_PRO_).
 + Control of the products from outside your house.
-+ Voice control of the products using Alexa or Google Home.
++ Voice control of the products using Alexa.
 + Creation of routines that automates the control of several products.

 and more...